-- · Checking the remote job status - Waiting for the remote job till the end of its execution - Waiting for all the jobs or a subset of the current session jobs to finish execution
+- Checking the remote job status - Waiting for the remote job till the end of its execution - Waiting for all the jobs or a subset of the current session jobs to finish execution (this is a useful synchronization mechanism)

-The Unix like signals are replaced with the job control routines that have counterparts in DRMS.
-The only nontraditional feature is the passing of DRMAA\JOB\IDS\SESSION\ALL string as job id parameter to indicate operations on all job Id's in the current session.
+The Unix and Windows signals are replaced with the job control routines that have counterparts in DRMS.
+The only nontraditional feature is the passing of DRMAA\JOB\IDS\SESSION\ALL string as job\id parameter to indicate operations on all job Id's in the current process.